makaubenson/js-behind-scenes/readme.md

 ##### As arrow functions

 - They dont get their own this keyword.
 If you use `this` variable it will be `this keyword` of the parent function.
 This is called lexical keyword because of its behavior of picking up from lexical scope of the arrow functions.
+- An object IS NOT a block scope

 ##### As an event listener

 - This keyword will always point to the DOM element the handler is attached to.

+##### variables declared using var ususally add them to the global object

+##### Never use arrow function as a method

+- Regular functions have their own this keyword.